abdullah50053/manim-live/README.md

 This repository contains code from the live workshop "Intro to Manim".
 It contains various Manim scenes demonstrating different shapes, transformations, and animations.

-Each Python file (e.g., `scene.py`) contains classes representing distinct scenes.
+The Python file (e.g., `scene.py`) contains classes representing distinct scenes.
 To run a specific scene, use the `manim` command-line tool.

 **Example Usage:**